Civil rights movement: National issues

-The situation for blacks outside the South was somewhat better (in most states they could vote and have their children educated, though they still faced discrimination in housing and jobs).
-In 1900 Reverend Matthew Anderson, speaking at the annual Hampton Negro Conference in Virginia, said that "...the lines along most of the avenues of wage-earning are more rigidly drawn in the North than in the South.
+The situation for Black people outside of the South was somewhat better (in most states, they could vote and have their children educated, though they still faced discrimination in housing and jobs).
+In 1900, Reverend Matthew Anderson, speaking at the annual Hampton Negro Conference in Virginia, said that "...the lines along most of the avenues of wage-earning are more rigidly drawn in the North than in the South.
 There seems to be an apparent effort throughout the North, especially in the cities to debar the colored worker from all the avenues of higher remunerative labor, which makes it more difficult to improve his economic condition even than in the South."
-From 1910 to 1970, blacks sought better lives by migrating north and west out of the South.
-A total of nearly seven million blacks left the South in what was known as the Great Migration, most during and after World War II.
+From 1910 to 1970, Black people sought better lives by migrating north and west out of the South.
+A total of nearly seven million Black people left the South in what was known as the Great Migration, most during and after World War II.
 So many people migrated that the demographics of some previously black-majority states changed to a white majority (in combination with other developments).
-The rapid influx of blacks altered the demographics of Northern and Western cities; happening at a period of expanded European, Hispanic, and Asian immigration, it added to social competition and tensions, with the new migrants and immigrants battling for a place in jobs and housing.
+The rapid influx of Black people altered the demographics of Northern and Western cities; happening at a period of expanded European, Hispanic, and Asian immigration, it added to social competition and tensions, with the new migrants and immigrants battling for a place in jobs and housing.